dgonzalezt2/dgonzalezt2/README.md

 </h1>
   <div align="center">
   <p align="center">
-    I'm computer science student at EAFIT 🎓🏛.
+    I'm computer science at EAFIT 🎓🏛.
 I characterize myself as a passionate person who is always willing to learn and work in different technologies and fields 🤖🧠.
     One of my strengths is Web  Development but I am willing to explore new challenges 👀💡.
 </p>